Phone: (806) 834-2852

 Office: School of Music, Room 226

-Stacey Jocoy is an Associate Professor of Music and Associate Director of Graduate Studies at Texas Tech University, School of Music.
+Stacey Jocoy is an Associate Professor of Music at Texas Tech University, School of Music.
 As a specialist in Early-Modern Studies, she focuses on intersections between politics, staged music, and vernacular song of the sixteenth through eighteenth centuries.
 Her investigations into Shakespearean, Jacobean, and Restoration soundscapes consider how music—from street ballads to composed mad songs—was heard on the contemporary stage, what the music and surrounding aurality meant for contemporary audiences, and how this contextualized hearing can continue to impact modern audiences today.
 Dr. Jocoy also researches soundtrack music, primarily soundtracks for animation.
 Her exploration of music in Japanese anime reassesses these works in light of sociopolitical issues including globalization, Japanese gender, and racial negotiations.

 Her international research and archival work have been supported by fellowships from

 the Huntington Library, the Folger Shakespeare Library, the William A. Clark Library